gasparka/thesis/docs/pyha.rst

 Anyways, living in the software world we can just think that registers are delayed class variables.

+While registers can be used as class storage in software designs, they are also used as checkpoints on the signal paths, thus allowing high clock rates.

 Fixed-point designs
 -------------------

 So far only ``integer`` types have been used, in order to keep things simple and understandable.
+Downside of integer types is that they always synthesize to 32 bit logic (VHDL limitation).
+Pyha used Sfix to select bit width.

-In DSP applications we would like to rather use floating point numbers.
-As shown in previous chapter, every operation in hardware takes resources and floating point calculations cost alot.
+In DSP applications, one would rather use floating point numbers.
+But as shown in previous sections, every operation in hardware takes resources and floating point calculations cost alot.

 While floating point numbers are usable in hardware, it is common approach to use fixed-point arithmetic